onesy-me/onesy/docs/public/assets/md/library/style-react/start.md

       "to": "/library/ui-react/start"
     },
     "next": {
-      "label": "Style react: AmauiStyleProvider",
+      "label": "Style react: OnesyStyleProvider",
-      "to": "/library/style-react/use/AmauiStyleProvider"
+      "to": "/library/style-react/use/OnesyStyleProvider"
     }
   }
 }~